micharbet/CLE/doc/FAQ.md

 - Linux (various distributions, the oldest one RHEL/CentOS 5)
 - OSX
 - Free / Net BSD
-Reported correct fuctionality on Windows 10.
+Reported fuctionality on Windows 10 and  it also works on Android proven with app Termux.

 ## Will it work with `ash` and busybox?